 How to Change Mouse Hover Time to Display Taskbar Thumbnail Live Preview in Windows 11 and 10?

-To change the mouse hover time to show Taskbar Thumbnail Live Preview in Windows 11 or 10, use these steps:-
+To modify the mouse hover duration for displaying the Taskbar Thumbnail Live Preview in Windows 11 or 10, follow the steps below:-

 Step 3: After this, you need to right-click on the Advanced folder and go to New > DWORD (32-bit) Value.